wuyb02/qmpy/README.md

 qmcgather.py, dmcread.py: gather qmc data
 qmcconfigedit.py, qmcconfigread.py: qmc shift electron position to generate initial guess
 dmcvideo.py, hodmc.py: Demonstrate dmc with a harmonic oscillator (ho) example and generate a sequence of figures which can be combined to a video. hodmc.py defines the class.
+b3n3h6w.ccsdt.ipynb: Compute CCSD(T) with complete basis set (CBS) using python with jupyter notebook interface.
+Open with "jupyter notebook b3n3h6w.ccsdt.ipynb".
+The analysis results are also shown in the page.